Achaemenid Assyria: Rise of Aramaic

-The Assyrian Empire resorted to a policy of deporting troublesome conquered peoples (predominantly fellow Aramean tribes as well as many Jews) into Mesopotamia.
+The Assyrian Empire resorted to a policy of deporting troublesome conquered peoples (predominantly Aramean tribes as well as many Jews, Elamites and others) into Mesopotamia.
 While this allowed some integration, it may have also led to the various rebellions within the Empire in the seventh century.
 By the sixth century, the indigenous and originally Akkadian-speaking peoples of Assyria and Babylonia spoke Akkadian-influenced varieties of Eastern Aramaic that still survive among the Assyrian people to this day.
 Consequently, during the Persian rule of Assyria, Aramaic gradually became the main language spoken by the Assyrians.

 Even before the Empire fell, the Assyrians had made Aramaic language the lingua franca of its empire; many could speak it and the ruling elite of Assyria needed to be bilingual, capable of speaking both Akkadian and Aramaic.
 The conquest of Assyria and the violent destruction of the cities meant that many of these bilingual skilled individuals died with their language and the Aramaic script was incorporated into the Assyrian culture by around the late 6th century BC.

 Following the Achaemenid conquest of Assyria under Darius I, Imperial Aramaic was adopted as the "vehicle for written communication between the different regions of the vast empire with its different peoples and languages."
 The use of a single official language is thought to have greatly contributed to the success of the Achaemenids in holding their far-flung empire together for as long as they did.